Boko Haram

-Boko Haram (Note: /ha/; Boko means fake and is often said of Western education and haram means forbidden so the name Boko Haram literally translates to “Western education is forbidden”.) officially known as Jama'at Ahl al-Sunna li al-Da'wa wa al-Jihad (JAS, جماعة أهل السنة للدعوة والجهاد) and sometimes referred to as its state name Daular Musulunci, is a self-proclaimed jihadist militant group based in northeastern Nigeria and also active in Chad, Niger, northern Cameroon, and Mali.
-In 2016, the group split, resulting in the emergence of a hostile faction known as the Islamic State's West Africa Province.
+Boko Haram, (Note: /ha/; Boko means fake and is often said of Western education and haram means forbidden so the name Boko Haram translates to "Western education is forbidden".) officially known as Jama'at Ahl al-Sunna li al-Da'wa wa al-Jihad (JAS) (Note: جماعة أهل السنة للدعوة والجهاد) and sometimes referred to as its state name Daular Musulunci, is a jihadist militant organisation based in northeastern Nigeria and also active in Chad, Niger, northern Cameroon, and Mali.

-Founded by Mohammed Yusuf in 2002, the group was led by Abubakar Shekau from 2009 until his death in 2021, although it splintered into other groups after Yusuf's death in 2009, as well as in 2015.
-When the group was first formed, their main goal was to "purify", meaning to spread Sunni Islam, and destroy Shia Islam in northern Nigeria, believing jihad should be delayed until the group was strong enough to overthrow the Nigerian government.
+Founded by Mohammed Yusuf in 2002, the group was led by Abubakar Shekau from 2009 until his death in 2021 during the Battle of Sambisa Forest, although it splintered into other groups after Yusuf's death in 2009, as well as in 2015.
+When the group was first formed, their main goal was to "purify" the Sunni Islam in northern Nigeria, believing jihad should be delayed until the group was strong enough to overthrow the Nigerian government.
 The group formerly aligned itself with the Islamic State of Iraq and the Levant.
 The group has been known for its brutality, and since the insurgency started in 2009, Boko Haram has killed tens of thousands of people, in frequent attacks against the police, armed forces and civilians.
 The conflict has resulted in the deaths of more than 300,000 children and has displaced 2.3 million from their homes.
 Boko Haram has contributed to regional food crises and famines.